yijiyang/meta-qcom/README.md

   compatibility with the most recent Yocto Project release.
 - **all stable branch up until styhead:** Legacy branches maintained by Linaro, prior to the migration to [Qualcomm-linux](https://github.com/qualcomm-linux).
+- **next:** For testing workflow changes before being merged to master.

 ## Machine Support